Plain English Breakdown

 Terms To Know

-- Education aimed at teaching students how to recognize, avoid, and report situations involving child trafficking.
+- Teaching students about how to recognize, avoid, and report situations involving child trafficking.

 Limits and Unknowns

-- The bill does not specify the exact content or methods of teaching about child trafficking prevention.
+- The bill does not specify the exact content or methods of teaching child trafficking prevention.